 After, watch the pigs race head-to-head or go watch Tom Paul Fitzgerald as he transforms pounds of butter into life-sized cow art.
 And of course, don’t forget to check out the Shrine Circus and the fun at Tiny Totville, featuring circus acts, games, rides and funhouses for the kids.
 Plus, art, live music, a massive midway full of rides and shopping.

 Costs are as follows:

-To learn more about the 2015 Fifth Third Bank Michigan State Fair, Novi, at Suburban Collection Showplace – and even more festivals in Michigan – visit the Metro Parent calendar.
+To learn more about the 2018 Fifth Third Bank Michigan State Fair at Suburban Collection Showplace in Novi – and even more metro Detroit festivals in August or other family-friendly things to do this weekend – visit the Metro Parent calendar.

 Photo from Fifth Third MIchigan State Fair Facebook page